Skip to content

 Utah's Red Canyon Bicycle Trail | Photo by TrailLink user acewickwire

-In a state known worldwide for its “Mighty Five” national parks, it should come as no surprise that the trails are monumental as well.
+In a state known worldwide for its “Mighty Five” national parks, it should come as no surprise that the trails in Utah are monumental as well.
 Utah is home to a string of national parks that feature glowing sandstone arches, dreamlike rock hoodoos and luminous slot canyons.
 Accentuating all of that natural grandeur is a network of trails that takes cyclists and hikers right into the midst of the epic park scene.

 Moab Canyon Pathway